ameli/imate/docs/source/tutorials/install.rst

 |codecov-devel|

-The package can be tested by running several `test scripts <https://github.com/ameli/imate/tree/main/tests>`_, which tests all `sub-packages <https://github.com/ameli/imate/tree/main/imate>`_ and the `examples <https://github.com/ameli/imate/tree/main/examples>`_.
+The package can be tested by running several `test scripts <https://github.com/ameli/imate/tree/main/tests>`_, which test all `sub-packages <https://github.com/ameli/imate/tree/main/imate>`_ and `examples <https://github.com/ameli/imate/tree/main/examples>`_.

 Clone the source code from the repository and install the required test packages by